rjperez94/LiftSimulator/README.md

 The simulation will also keep track of the average time it takes for the people to complete their trips, and the fraction of them that get angry

+## Copyright

+This program is made as an answer to an assignment.
+Some parts of this program are subject to Copyright by Victoria University of Wellington.
+These parts are explicitly indicated as code comments

 ## Compiling Java files using Eclipse IDE

 1. Download this repository as ZIP